Overtime: Federal overtime law

 Employers are not required to pay exempt employees overtime but must do so for non-exempt employees.

+For federal government contracts, Federal Acquisition Regulation 22.103-5(b) regulates the payment of overtime premiums in some contracts where "the contract may require or involve the employment of laborers or mechanics".

 Law Enforcement Availability Pay

 Law Enforcement Availability Pay (LEAP) is a type of premium pay that is paid to federal law enforcement officers who are classified as GS-1811 or FP-2501, criminal investigator or special agent.
-Due to the nature of their work, criminal investigators are required to work, or be available to work, substantial amounts of "unscheduled duty."
+Due to the nature of their work, criminal investigators are required to work, or be available to work, substantial amounts of "unscheduled duty".
 Availability pay is generally an entitlement that an agency must provide if the required conditions are met, but is optional in any agency's Office of the Inspector General that may employ fewer than five criminal investigators.

 The following agencies are covered under LEAP: